digitalservicebund/a2j-rechtsantragstelle/doc/adr/0003-unit-tests-folder-structure.md

 3. Parallel test files in the same folder as app files
 4. In-source tests

-The pros and cons of these options are outlined in the image below:
+The pros and cons of these options are described below:

 | Options                                                | Pro                                                                                                                                                                                                      | Cons                                                                                                                                                                               |
 | ------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |